-We have recently constructed a numerical code that evolves a spherically symmetric spacetime using a hyperbolic formulation of Einstein’s equations.
-For the case of a Schwarzschild black hole, this code works well at early times, but quickly becomes inaccurate on a time scale of [Formula Presented] where [Formula Presented] is the mass of the hole.
+We have recently constructed a numerical code that evolves a spherically symmetric spacetime using a hyperbolic formulation of Einstein's equations.
+For the case of a Schwarzschild black hole, this code works well at early times, but quickly becomes inaccurate on a time scale of (10-100)M, where M is the mass of the hole.
 We present an analytic method that facilitates the detection of instabilities.
 Using this method, we identify a term in the evolution equations that leads to a rapidly growing mode in the solution.
-After eliminating this term from the evolution equations by means of algebraic constraints, we can achieve free evolution for times exceeding [Formula Presented] We discuss the implications for three-dimensional simulations.
+After eliminating this term from the evolution equations by means of algebraic constraints, we can achieve free evolution for times exceeding 10 000M.
+We discuss the implications for three-dimensional simulations.

 ASJC Scopus subject areas